 4. The size and condition of the King Salmon released.

 5. The number of votes from the Fish For The Future panel.

-To contact or connect with us, please visit our Facebook page, we would love to hear from you!
+To contact or connect with us, please visit our Facebook page or email us at email@example.com, we would love to hear from you!